snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/west-tour.md

 <span class="image fit"><img src="/assets/images/tours/west-tour/stykkisholmur.jpg" alt="" /></span>

 Are you interested in a longer tour around Snæfellsnes?
 Make sure you check out our **[Scenic Snæfellsnes Tour]({% link _tours/snaefellsnes-tour.md %})**.

+---

+### Practical Information

+**Price**: 13.000 ISK per person for adults, 10.500 ISK per person for children (6-15)

+**Minimum Age**: 6 years old

+**Departure Location**: Snæfellsnes Excursions Office in Sólvellir 5, Grundarfjörður, Iceland. [**See map**](https://maps.app.goo.gl/4rx1DKxHTbuTQ8cX7)

+**Drop-off Location**: Grundarfjörður Harbour

+**Duration**: Approximately 3 hours

+**Group Size**: Up to 19 people on the bus

+**Cancellation Policy**: Cancellation fee of 100% is charged if cancelled 1 day or less before the event.
+Cancellation fee of 5% is charged if cancelled anytime after booking, to cover our transaction fees.

+We require a minimum of 10 participants to proceed with the tour.
+Should this threshold not be met, the tour may be subject to cancellation.

+Please note that the tour itinerary is subject to change without prior notice due to factors such as changes in the ship's departure schedule, adverse weather conditions, or road conditions.